On this page, you'll learn how to effectively wipe SSD on Windows 11/10/8/7 on your own:

 However, although they are commands.
-You cannot run Secure Erase commands like you run commands in Windows 10 in Command Prompt since they are available from the firmware on the hard drive.
-Thus, to secure erase your SSD in Windows 10, you need third-party software like EaseUS partition manager software to help you execute these operations.
+You cannot run Secure Erase commands like you run commands in Windows 11/10 in Command Prompt since they are available from the firmware on the hard drive.
+Thus, to secure erase your SSD in Windows 11/10, you need third-party software like EaseUS disk wipe software to help you execute these operations.

 When do you need to perform a secure erase on an SSD?
 Completely wiping an SSD is needed when you want to:

 - Resell the SSD: One of the preparations you need to make before reselling a storage device like SSD is to wipe out all the data on it, which prevents others from accessing your files.

 - Prepare the SSD for another user: To protect your information, you may want to destroy the files on the storage device.